joegreene/2015-Fall-CS-121/Weekly-Work/README.md

 Weekly Work
 ===========

-This is the main directory for all the activities that we have gone over .
+This is the main directory for all the activities that we have gone over.
 I fill out the "activity" parts after the SI session has occurred (because I won't know what we actually covered until the session is finished).

+__NOTES__:
-For some weeks I may choose to upload practice projects, that is, if we either worked on some during the SI session or I felt generous.
-Either way, they aren't mandatory in any way and only serve to help hone your C++ programming skills.
+- The assignments and projects supplied here are in no way mandatory.
+They only serve to hone your C++ programming skills.

-__Remember__: If you have any ideas or questions that you would like to work on during the SI sessions, please let me know either via email, during the class time, or during the SI session.
-If I'm not told anything I'll just make worksheets/mini-projects based mainly off of lecture or what I consider something that needs review.
+- I much prefer working on topics that you guys want to go over rather than assumption.
+If there are any ideas/questions that you would like to work on during the SI sessions, please let me know.
+- On default I will make worksheets/mini-projects based mainly off of the lecture (or on topics that I consider need reviewing)

 -------------------------------------------------------------------------------